L'école est finie

 "L'école est finie" (English translation: "School is out") is a song by French singer Sheila.
 She released it in 1962, at the age of 16.
 Written, published and produced by young Claude Carrère, the song sold over 1 million copies and effectively kick-started his career in the music business.

 Lyrics

-The song reflected contempt for studying among young people.
+The song reflected contempt for studying among young people and the wantings of enjoying a fun summer vacation break instead.